An investment ISA is a tax-free way of investing your savings in the stock market. It's sometimes called a stocks and shares ISA.

 To get the most out of an investment ISA, you may need to lock away your money for more than a year.
 If you need to access your savings at short notice, or if you can’t afford to lose your investment, then you should consider stashing your savings somewhere safer.

-Anyone with decent savings could benefit from a stocks and shares ISA.
+Anyone with decent savings could benefit from taking the time to compare stocks and shares ISAs.
 But the people who could potentially save the most money in tax are higher rate taxpayers who would otherwise have to pay income tax or capital gains tax on their investments.

 You must be comfortable with locking your savings a while and with the potential risk involved, regardless of your tax bracket.